pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 ### 1.4.1 ###

+1. Allow connection with API v4
-Improve regex for HTTPS and add filtering
+1. Improve regex for HTTPS and add filtering

 ### 1.4 ###